smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_query.md

 ---
-title: How to Query using ThanoSQL
+title: Query APIs
 ---

-# **How to Query Using ThanoSQL**
+# **Query APIs**

-You can use the same queries for ThanoSQL's REST API as you would in the ThanoSQL workspace.
+You can use the same queries for Query APIs as you would in the ThanoSQL Workspace.

 !!! warning "__Warning__"
     - Columns created using "__CONVERT__" are encoded using base64.
 To use it as a column containing bytes, it must be decoded using base64's b64decode.

+## __`POST` /query__

 === "Python"